Université de Saint-Boniface

-The Université de Saint-Boniface (USB) is a French-language public university located in the Saint Boniface neighbourhood of Winnipeg, Manitoba, Canada.
+The Université de Saint-Boniface (USB) is a French-language public university located in the St. Boniface neighbourhood of Winnipeg, Manitoba, Canada.
 An affiliated institution of the University of Manitoba, the university offers general and specialized university degree programs as well as technical and professional training.
 In 2014, 1,368 regular students were enrolled.
 Its Continuing Education Division, which includes a language school, has also counted over 4,200 enrolments.

 History

 Université de Saint-Boniface was established by Father Norbert Provencher (1787–1853) in 1818, making it western Canada's oldest post-secondary educational institution.
 It began as a small school where Latin was taught to the boys of the French-speaking Red River Colony.

-In 1855, Collège de Saint-Boniface was constructed on the corner of Taché Avenue and Masson Street; this was overseen by Msgr.
-Alexandre-Antonin Taché (1823–1894).
+In 1855, Collège de Saint-Boniface was constructed on the corner of Taché Avenue and Masson Street; this was overseen by Bishop Alexandre-Antonin Taché (1823–1894).
 From 1866 to 1870, under the guidance of Bishop George Dugas, Collège changed its programs to incorporate the instruction of Latin, Greek, and philosophy into a classical curriculum.

 Incorporated in 1871, Collège was one of the earliest official institutions of the new province of Manitoba, which had joined the Canadian Confederation the year before.
 In 1877, together with the Anglican St. John's College and the Presbyterian Manitoba College, it helped establish the University of Manitoba.
 Collège served both francophone and anglophone Catholic students.
 Around the same time, Manitoba saw an influx of French-speaking newcomers from Quebec, France, Switzerland and Belgium.
 In 1880, increased enrolment led to the construction of a larger building on the site of what is now Provencher Park.
 Annual enrolment was around 300 students at that time.

 In 1890, French lost official language status in Manitoba, and in 1916, the Thornton Act prohibited French-language instruction in the province's public schools.
 As a private institution, Collège remained in operation and encouraged public schools to oppose the government ban.
 French-language teaching continued in secret.